Wawa (company): Products

 Wawa offers products found at most convenience chain marts such as chips, drinks, and soda.
 Wawa also sells its own branded iced tea, orange juice, and milk.
 Wawa used to sell its own branded soda but it has been discontinued.
 Wawa has Coca-Cola Freestyle soda fountains.

 Key products include its variety of coffee, latte, and cappuccino flavors and sizes, and made-to-order hoagies.
 Wawa also offers a brand of hot breakfast products, most famous of which is the "Sizzli", and also a full deli with touch-screen ordering of sandwiches, hot sides, drinks, and deli meats.
 Wawa sells alcohol in Florida, Virginia, and at select locations in Pennsylvania.

 For a short time between 1994 and 1996, Wawa sold Pizza Hut personal pan pizzas and Taco Bell burritos.
+In 2014, Wawa began selling a 7.5-inch deep-dish pizza on focaccia bread available in five varieties; this was later discontinued.

 In 2020, Wawa tested burgers, waffle fries, and chicken sandwiches at six locations.
 Later in the same year, Wawa begin testing a dinner menu at select locations.
 The dinner menu includes items such as burgers, fries, pasta, and rotisserie chicken.

+In 2022, Philadelphia magazine ranked the Gobbler, Wawa's seasonal Thanksgiving-themed hoagie, as the chain's best sandwich among 15 taste-tested.

+In 2023, Wawa began selling pizza during dinner hours at select locations, with plans to expand pizza to all locations.
+The pizza comes in 14-inch and 16-inch sizes in either plain or with an assortment of toppings.

 Store locations

-Wawa operates stores in Delaware, Florida, Maryland, New Jersey, Pennsylvania, Virginia, and Washington, D.C.
-Wawa's territory once stretched into Northern New Jersey, New York and Connecticut, but in the late 1990s, the decision was made to abandon the franchised stores in the New York metropolitan area and New England, as it was too competitive.
+Wawa operates stores in Alabama, Delaware, Florida, Georgia, Indiana, Kentucky, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania, Virginia, and Washington, D.C., with stores soon to open in Tennessee and West Virginia.
+Wawa once had convenience stores in the states of New York and Connecticut, but in the late 1990s, the decision was made to abandon the franchised stores in most of the New York Metropolitan Area, except for New Jersey as it was too competitive.
 The abandoned stores were re-branded when they were sold to Krauszer's (in Connecticut) and a variety of other convenience retailers, but most are still recognizable as they retain their distinctive "Wawa" design.
 The company continued to operate numerous stores in Central Jersey and South Jersey, and re-entered North Jersey in 2010, when Wawa opened a new store in Parsippany.
 Wawa opened its 100th Super Wawa in New Jersey on October 12, 2012, in Woodbridge.
 Wawa moved farther into North Jersey opening in Kearny on January 11, 2013, and Lodi on October 4, 2013.
 The company plans to open five Wawas a year in North Jersey for the next 10 to 12 years.

 On July 18, 2012, Wawa entered the Florida market when it opened its first location in Orlando.
 It had expanded to more than 70 Florida locations by the end of 2015, with plans for 120 more by 2022.